rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 --- abstract

 This document provides guidance to the Internet Assigned Numbers Authority (IANA) for managing YANG modules.
 It covers two primary cases: (1) handling YANG modules published in IETF documents, and (2) managing YANG modules derived from IANA registries.
-The guidance builds upon the YANG module versioning framework, YANG Semantic Versioning (YANG Semver), and associated IETF standards to ensure consistent and correct versioning of IANA-maintained YANG modules.
+The guidance builds upon the YANG Module Versioning Framework, YANG Semantic Versioning (YANG Semver), and associated IETF standards to ensure consistent and correct versioning of IANA-maintained YANG modules.

 --- middle